-We are also concerned about language in the Protecting America's Seniors' Access to Care Act (H.R.
-7513) that directs that HHS "[...] may not promulgate any substantially similar rule."
+We are also concerned that the enactment of H.J.
+Res.
+139, a resolution that was filed pursuant to the Congressional Review Act, would prohibit HHS from issuing a rule that is "substantially in the same form" as the disapproved rule.
 ANA's concern is that this would bar HHS from issuing separate or other rulemaking requiring expanded presence of RNs onsite.
 ANA has long advocated for CMS to require LTC facilities to have an RN in a facility 24 hours a day, seven days a week and was pleased to see the agency include it in the final LTC staffing rule.
 This provision was recently suggested by the National Academies of Sciences, Engineering, and Medicine, which called for 24/7 direct care RN coverage-in addition to the director of nursing-with additional RN coverage as part of a larger recommendation to enhance staffing standards in nursing homes.
 Requiring the presence of a RN in person and onsite 24/7 is a common sense and vital approach for LTC facilities to ensure the constant active contributions and clinical expertise of RNs to address emergent medical situations and provide quality, skilled nursing care to patients.
 This requirement is independent of the RN and NA staffing standards in the rule and should be considered as such.
 Patients within skilled nursing facilities expect consistent access to skilled nursing care provided and led by RNs and a 24-hour presence should be a minimum standard to meet patient care expectations and needs.

-Rather than striking the Final Rule, ANA urges Congress to work closely with the Administration and stakeholders to find a balanced approach to achieving safe staffing levels that ensure that LTC residents and patients in other health care settings have timely access to quality care.
-ANA also welcomes the opportunity to work with Congress to address other work environment factors resulting in health care worker burnout, including workplace violence and mandatory overtime.
+Rather than striking the Final Rule, ANA urges this committee to work closely with the Administration and stakeholders to find a balanced approach to achieving safe staffing levels that ensure that LTC residents and patients in other health care settings have timely access to quality care.
+ANA also welcomes the opportunity to work with the committee to address other work environment factors resulting in health care worker burnout, including workplace violence and mandatory overtime.
 Finally, ANA supports ongoing efforts by lawmakers to rebuild our nation's nursing workforce through many measures that aim to attract nursing students, nurse faculty, and nurse preceptors.
-Information about these efforts is detailed in a 2024 ANA Congressional Priorities letter that was sent to Congress earlier this year.2
+Information about these efforts is detailed in a 2024 ANA Congressional Priorities letter that was sent to Congress earlier this year.

-1 National Academies of Sciences, Engineering, and Medicine.
+&lt;sup>1 National Academies of Sciences, Engineering, and Medicine.
 "The National Imperative to Improve Nursing Home Quality."
 Consensus Study Report.
 2022. https://nap.nationalacademies.org/catalog/26526/the-national-imperative-to-improve-nursing-home-quality-honoring-our.
 Accessed March 2024.